All content on Lab Tests Online has been reviewed and approved by our Editorial Review Board.

 What is being tested?

 AFP exists in several different variants.
-Traditionally, when a doctor orders an AFP test, it is for a total AFP, one that measures all of the AFP variants together.
-This is the primary AFP test in the United States.
+The standard AFP test is for a total AFP, one that measures all of the AFP variants together.
+This is the primary AFP test used in the United States.

-One of the variants is called L3 because of its ability, in the laboratory, to bind to a particular protein called Lens culinaris agglutinin.
+One of the AFP variants is called L3 because of its ability, in the laboratory, to bind to a particular protein called Lens culinaris agglutinin.
 The AFP-L3% test is a relatively new test that compares the amount of AFP-L3 to the total amount of AFP.
 An increase in the percentage of L3 is associated with increased risk of developing hepatocellular carcinoma in the near future and of having a poorer prognosis, as the L3-related cancers tend to be more aggressive.
-The AFP-L3% test is being ordered by a few doctors in the U.S. and is in wider use in some other countries, such as Japan.

 How is the sample collected for testing?